Hemenhk/strength-house/README.md

 - Some images were not showing.
 This was fixed when realizing that they were avif images and not jpegs or pngs.
 - The text in the "About Us" page was bleeding into the footer on smaller screens.
 This was resolved by reducing the size of the fonts, so that they would not take too much space.
 - Slow performance on smaller screens.
-This was due to the image sizes (already compressed) and the use of embedded videos.
+This was due to the image sizes (already compressed) and the use of videos.
 This cannot be resolved and is an accepted quality of the website.

 # Validator Tests